 As Ben Affleck (Daredevil, Batman), Ryan Reynolds (Green Lantern, Deadpool) and Chris Evans (Human Torch, Captain America) among others have already shown, there’s no issue with playing multiple different comic book characters in movies even sometimes if those characters exist in the same universe.
 Enter Jared Leto for the Morbius movie.

 Jared Leto recently played The Joker in DC’s 2016 Suicide Squad.
 He won’t be returning to that role, but now crosses over to Marvel Comics and the character Morbius.

-The Morbius movie was originally scheduled hit theaters over the summer on July 31, 2020 a week after Dwayne Johnson’s Jungle Cruise and a week before Mark Wahlberg’s Infinite.
+The Morbius movie was originally scheduled to hit theaters over the summer on July 31, 2020 a week after Dwayne Johnson’s Jungle Cruise and a week before Mark Wahlberg’s Infinite.
 But with the Coronavirus outbreak, that’s all out the window and that date has been cancelled.

-Morbius doesn’t have a full on theatrical poster yet, but we did finally get a poster in the form of this ComicCon one.
+Morbius doesn’t have a full-on theatrical poster yet, but we did finally get a poster in the form of this ComicCon one.
 It also gives us a better look at Jared Leto’s vampire alter-ego…